top of page

 One of the primary arguments from opponents is that City of Yes NYC bypasses essential environmental review processes.
 This claim suggests that hasty changes to zoning could lead to severe repercussions for local ecosystems and community well-being.

-For instance, studies show that urban development can increase pollution levels by over 20% in densely populated areas.
+Studies show that urban development can increase pollution levels by over 20% in densely populated areas.
 This statistic raises vital concerns about air quality and green spaces becoming increasingly compromised under the initiative.

 Community Backlash